juwai/style-guide/document.md

 For internal project, [juw.ai](https://github.com/juwai/juw.ai) for example, should write the deployment down.

-+ mechine IP and path
++ machine IP and path
 + how to deploy the project to there
 + how to start, stop, restart the server
 + where is the log file